A framework at this stage has to disclose its evidentiary basis.

 The framework, and the affiliation.

-It is also worth being plain about the position I write from.
-I currently work at LaunchDarkly as a Staff Solutions Architect.
-LaunchDarkly's product is built on the operational separation of deploy from release, and watching that separation play out across many customer organizations is what made it clear to me that the deploy-to-release boundary, important as it is, does not capture the whole shape of what release means in practice.
+LaunchDarkly's product is built on the operational separation of deploy from release, and watching that separation play out across customer organizations is what made it clear to me that the deploy-to-release boundary, important as it is, does not capture the whole shape of what release means in practice.
+In RIVER's framing, release is the full measure of value from ideation through adoption and iteration, not the moment a flag flips on.
+The framework extends from that observation.

 DORA originated at Puppet.
 It became an independent firm.
 Google acquired it in 2018.
 Across all three vendor homes the framework retained credibility, because the methodology and the longitudinal data were independent of any one vendor's product.
 The framework's portability across platforms was a structural property, not a marketing claim.